pganssle-talks/pytexas-2020-upstream-bugs/_posts/0000-06-05-maintaining-a-fork.md

 Notes:

+I hardly have to mention real life examples, because this sort of thing is pretty commonly done.
+Various organizations are more or less willing to maintain their own flavor of open source software, and it's very common to have something like this in big companies.

 At work I've been trying to keep `attrs` up-to-date, but it carried a few patches that were a bit annoying to fix every time.
 Nothing major, but I was able to get most of them removed except one where we disabled all `zope`-related tests because we don't use `zope` and packaging `zope` just to test that `attrs` works with `zope` would be ridiculous.
 I made a PR adding a mechanism for disabling `zope` directly in `attrs`'s test suite and to my surprise Hynek accepted it, so I was able to remove my last `attrs` patch!

+S: 1m30s
+T: 29:00